 Our economic governance investments support Indonesia to boost inclusive growth and to achieve mutual benefit from international trade and investment.
 We provide technical assistance, including through government-to-government partnerships, which focus on Indonesia’s priority economic reforms in areas such as financial sector supervision, budgeting, trade and competition, tax policy and administration and macroeconomic management.
 We are also working with Indonesia to tackle the underlying disincentives to investment in infrastructure, providing input on regulations and project planning, along with targeted technical assistance to make sure that Indonesia gets good results from its own spend on infrastructure development.

-As nearly two thirds of Indonesia’s poor live in rural areas, our aid program continues to focus on development of the agricultural sector.
+As nearly two thirds of Indonesia’s poor live in rural areas, our development cooperation continues to focus on development of the agricultural sector.
 We are encouraging inclusive economic growth by attempting to influence how agricultural markets work for the poor, improving food security, raising agricultural productivity, and helping to boost farmer’s incomes and employment by addressing constraints such as access to loans.

 Water and Sanitation Hibah Phase 2

-The Water and Sanitation Grants Program aims to increase water and sewerage connections across Indonesia by working with local governments to boost investment in water and sanitation infrastructure.
-The program uses an innovative approach where local governments are reimbursed up to 45 per cent of the connection costs following verification that each new connection has functioned for at least three months.
-The program is working with 115 local governments to deliver 330,000 new water connections (38,000 of which are USAID funded) and 9,000 sewerage connections.
-This will benefit 1.5 million people from predominantly low-income families.
-Women, people with disabilities and the elderly are significant beneficiaries, with many experiencing improved health and productivity benefits.
+Through the Water and Sanitation Grants Program we aim to increase water and sewerage connections across Indonesia by working with local governments to boost investment in water and sanitation infrastructure.
+We use an innovative approach where local governments are reimbursed up to 45 per cent of the connection costs following verification that each new connection has functioned for at least three months.

 PAMSIMAS is the Indonesian Government's national program to deliver water, sanitation and improved hygiene to rural and peri-urban areas.
-PAMSIMAS works with communities to plan, finance, manage and maintain their water supply and sanitation systems and improve hygiene behaviour.
-As of December 2018, our joint efforts with the Indonesian Government had enabled about 9 million people to have access to improved water facilities (such as piped water into houses and public taps), and enabled over 8 million people to access improved sanitation facilities (such as flush toilets or improved pit latrines).
-PAMSIMAS is delivered through the Indonesian Ministry of Public Works and Housing, and is co-financed by Australia and the World Bank.
+Through PAMSIMAS we work with communities to plan, finance, manage and maintain their water supply and sanitation systems and improve hygiene behaviour.
+As of December 2018, our joint efforts with the Indonesian Government had enabled about 16.1 million people to access improved water facilities (such as piped water into houses and public taps), and more than 15.4 million people to access improved sanitation facilities (such as flush toilets or improved pit latrines).
+PAMSIMAS is delivered by the Indonesian Ministry of Public Works and Housing, and is co-financed by Australia and the World Bank.

-PAMSIMAS 3 is the newest Phase of the PAMSIMAS program and will support the achievement of universal access to water and sanitation in rural areas, covering a total of 27,000 villages in 360 districts and 33 provinces.
+In the newest phase of the program the Indonesian Government aims to achieve universal access to water and sanitation in rural areas, covering a total of 22,928 villages in 403 districts and 33 provinces.

 The Australia Indonesia Infrastructure Grant for Municipal Sanitation (sAIIG)

-The Australia Indonesia Infrastructure Grant for Municipal Sanitation is provided to approximately 40 selected local governments to implement sanitation infrastructure, including simplified sewerage treatment systems, connections to existing sewerage networks, and solid waste transfer stations. sAIIG has been designed to stimulate local government investment in sanitation infrastructure and to provide incentives for governance reforms that will improve the delivery of sanitation services.
+The Australia Indonesia Infrastructure Grant for Municipal Sanitation supports approximately 49 local governments to implement sanitation infrastructure, including simplified sewerage treatment systems, connections to existing sewerage networks, and solid waste transfer stations. sAIIG has been designed to stimulate local government investment in sanitation infrastructure and to provide incentives for governance reforms that will improve the delivery of sanitation services.
 To date, the program has supported over 46,000 new sanitation connections and aims to provide an additional 23,000 house connections by 2020.

 Provincial Road Improvement and Maintenance (PRIM)

 The Provincial Road Improvement and Maintenance Pilot Program is an output-based grant program through which we provide incentives for local governments to implement road maintenance and rehabilitation works.
 It aims to improve the way local governments plan, budget and implement their investments in road maintenance on a sustainable basis.
-PRIM is working to broaden the use of the hibah (grant) mechanism that was successfully piloted in the water and sanitation sector.
+Through PRIM we are working to broaden the use of the hibah (grant) mechanism that was successfully piloted in the water and sanitation sector.